(originally posted November 14, 2020 and updated from time to time since then)

 - Knowledge Constructor 3b.
 Students evaluate the accuracy, perspective, credibility and relevance of information, media, data or other resources.

-- Read the Standards – https://www.thecorestandards.org/read-the-standards/ – select ELA or Math on the right, then
+- Read the Standards – select ELA or Math on the right

-- Consider the Anchor Standards as the foundation – select from the menu on the right, at that website, or here’s a helpful 1-pager for that – https://www.sabes.org/sites/default/files/resources/Anchor%20Standards%20Chart%20w%20RF%20hz.pdf
+- Consider the Anchor Standards as the foundation – select from the menu on the right, at that website, or here’s a helpful 1-pager with all the anchor standards

 - Then consider what each anchor standard looks like for each different grade level, and how these skills are supposed to build over time.
-Again, you can choose grade levels from the menu on the right at that website, of you can view the full standards for English Language Arts and Literacy in History/Social Studies, Science, and Technical Subjects at https://learning.ccsso.org/wp-content/uploads/2022/11/ADA-Compliant-ELA-Standards.pdf
+Again, you can choose grade levels from the menu on the right at that website, or you can view the full standards for English Language Arts and Literacy in History/Social Studies, Science, and Technical Subjects or for Mathematics as PDFs

-- For example, look at page 20 in that PDF and consider how Writing standard #2 is different for grade 3 versus grade 4, and how these grade level standards are more specific about developmental expectations than the anchor standard.
+- For example, look at page 20 in the ELA PDF and consider how Writing standard #2 is different for grade 3 versus grade 4, and how these grade level standards are more specific about developmental expectations than the anchor standard.

 - Quote Common Core Standards with the provided code, including the strand (writing, reading historical texts, etc.), grade level, and anchor number, for example: